natelistrom/natelistrom.github.io/_posts/2023-08-12-deus-ex-machina-and-satisfying-story-ending.md

 In scene-level work, small stories, and small setup and payoff arcs within larger stories, it may not be possible to establish all three layers.
 There may not be enough story material to support them.

-But for larger stories and larger arcs within stories, audiences can benefit from the work storytellers do to motivate their payoffs with all three: the physical pieces they set in play, the moral choices their characters make (and the attendant consequences), and the thematic motifs and elements that undergird them.
+But for larger stories and larger arcs within stories, audiences can benefit from the work storytellers do to motivate their payoffs with all three: the logical elements they set in play, the moral choices their characters make (and the attendant consequences), and the thematic motifs and elements that undergird them.

 The very opposite of _deus ex machina_, using these elements to set up and pay off your story arcs will help make your story rich and satisfying.